balena-io/balena-cli/INSTALL.md

 >   and getting started with the balena CLI on Windows.
 (The video uses the standalone zip package
 >   option.)
 > * If you are using Microsoft's [Windows Subsystem for
->   Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL), the recommendation is to
+>   Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL), install a balena CLI release
->   install a balena CLI release for Linux rather than Windows, like the Linux standalone zip
+>   for Linux rather than for Windows, like the standalone zip package for Linux.
+An installation
->   package.
-An installation with the graphical executable installer for Windows will not run on
+>   with the graphical executable installer for Windows will **not** work with WSL.
->   WSL.

 ## Executable Installer

+Recommended for Windows (but not Windows Subsystem for Linux) and macOS:

 1. Download the latest installer from the [releases page](https://github.com/balena-io/balena-cli/releases).
    Look for a file name that ends with "-installer", for example:
-   `balena-cli-v11.6.0-windows-x64-installer.exe`
-   `balena-cli-v11.6.0-macOS-x64-installer.pkg`
+   `balena-cli-vX.Y.Z-windows-x64-installer.exe`
+   `balena-cli-vX.Y.Z-macOS-x64-installer.pkg`

 2. Double click the downloaded file to run the installer.
    _If you are using macOS Catalina (10.15), [check this known issue and